 Just when you thought that your souvenir options couldn’t possibly get any comfier, here come the fisherman pants!
 All who love and appreciate comfort mixed with a bit of Thai style can wear these super soft, super lightweight, and super large-waisted pants.
 One size fits all, so make sure that you learn out to tie these pants like the Thai do.
 Best of all, Thai fisherman really do wear these amazingly comfy pants, making them all the more an authentic part of your Thai adventure.

-6. Traditional Top from South Africa (the stylish stuff)
+6. Handmade shoes from Spain (the stylish stuff)

 While comfort should always be important, it’s also key to always have something nice to wear out as well.
-These traditional shirts are the epitome of South African style.
-The South Africans sometimes add their own spin to these classic shirts, often incorporating their own traditional fabrics and patterns into them.
+Spain is one of the world’s leading shoe manufacturers, producing high-quality footwear for affordable prices.
+Be sure to look for the “Made In Spain” label.
 Perfect for anyone you know who likes to remain on top of their style game.

 7. Olive Oil from Italy (the real stuff)